Djumanchik/rsschool-cv/cv.md

 5. Not yet.

+6. Not yet.

-6. Ingineer, Naval Institut A.S.
+7. Ingineer, Naval Institut A.S.
 Popova

-7.
+8.